Appsilon/shiny.semantic/README.md

 shiny.semantic
 ==============

-SemanticUI wrapper for Shiny
+Semantic UI wrapper for Shiny

-With this library it's easy to wrap Shiny with SemanticUI components.
+With this library it's easy to wrap Shiny with Semantic UI components.
 Add few simple CSS classes to your components and achieve amazing boost look of your user interface.

 <!-- TODO Filip better example -->
 <h2>